-In response to the Northwest Power and Conservation Council’s June 2, 2020 request, the ISRP reviewed a proposal from the Columbia River Inter-Tribal Fish Commission (CRITFC) for the Zone 6 Fisheries CRITFC Accord Project, #2008-527-00.
+In response to the Council’s June 2, 2020 request, the ISRP reviewed a proposal from the Columbia River Inter-Tribal Fish Commission (CRITFC) for the Zone 6 Fisheries CRITFC Accord Project, #2008-527-00.
 This capital project proposes to install four 30-foot circular tanks with partial recirculating aquaculture system (PRAS) technology and associated infrastructure.
 The purpose is to improve fish quality and survival, and to optimize release timing for the existing 210,000 yearlings and a portion (340,000) of the 1.7 million subyearling upriver bright fall Chinook released annually from the Prosser Hatchery.
 The production of upriver fall Chinook at the Prosser Hatchery is part of the U.S. Army Corps of Engineers John Day/The Dalles Mitigation effort.
 The project aims to help adjust the stock composition of harvested fall Chinook from the current ratio of 50:50 to the target ratio of 75:25 Upriver Bright to Tule stocks.
 It also helps move fall Chinook releases to areas directly impacted by the construction of John Day and The Dalles dams, thereby maximizing availability of returning adults to the Zone 6 Tribal fishery.

 The ISRP finds the proposal “meets scientific review criteria.”